Charliefea/health-on-the-go/README.md

 * **Technology used:** Ruby on Rails, Twilio API

 **UI/UX**
-* We spoke to a doctor in Nigeria who highlighted the difficulties he has with treating patients in rural areas
+* We spoke to a doctor in Nigeria who highlighted the difficulties he has with treating patients in rural areas.
+The things we had to take into account:
+  * Limiting queries to only vital information so that length of texts can be kept short
+  * Ease of use for patient information input from admin teams
+  * Ease of use in querying the data

 **Originality**
 * While leaps have been made in the rural healthcare space, such as tele-health (which allows rural doctors to communicate with specialists to obtain a better diagnosis), there has been little done to improve recording and accessing patients' data in rural areas.